 A Great Australian Bight Alliance oil spill action outside BP's AGM.

-2015−present: Thanks to the pressure our campaign has built, we've already forced two Big Oil companies, BP and Chevron, to pull the plug on plans to drill in the pristine waters of the Great Australian Bight—but Norwegian oil giant Equinor remains.
+2015−present: Thanks to the pressure our campaign has built, we've already forced three Big Oil companies, BP, Chevron and Equinor, to pull the plug on plans to drill in the pristine waters of the Great Australian Bight.
 We won't stop until this thriving marine sanctuary is protected from the fossil fuel industry for good.

 Koala in a deforested area in QLD.
 Image: Wildcare Australia Inc.